Leeps-Lab/high_frequency_trading/README.rst

 Redis is used as the primary data storage during a trade session for quick read/writes, and experiment data is written to the Postgres in background.

 We use Huey for this purpose.
-Both Redis and Huey is already required for oTree.
+Both Redis and Huey are already required for oTree.
 The `interface server`_ is used to connect to remote exchanges.

 To run a test: